anki-code/xonsh-binary/README.md

 ## Available builds

-⚠️ The build was broken after around 0.15.0 version.
-New way to build xonsh found but incomplete.
-See `draft` directory.

 Download xonsh binary from [the release assets](https://github.com/anki-code/xonsh-portable-binary/releases):

 * Recommended: **xonsh-glibc-binary** - glibc-build of xonsh 0.17.0 binary with Python 3.11 based on [Nuitka](https://nuitka.net/).